 Community Communications Network (CCN)

-The Community Communication Network (CCN) is a partnership between Public Health – Seattle & King County (Public Health), Community and Faith based Organizations, and Community Leaders to ensure essential, and potentially, lifesaving information reaches all populations in King County.
-We know that groups impacted by inequities on a daily basis are at greater risk of significant impact during and after emergencies and we need your help to assure critical information is shared quickly, and in a manner that is accessible, with your staff, your clients and your community.
+The Community Communication Network (CCN) is a partnership between Public Health – Seattle & King County (Public Health), Community and Faith based Organizations, and Community Leaders to ensure relevant, actionable health information reaches all populations in King County.

 Frequently Asked Questions